Barnaby B. Barratt: Career

 He has addressed national and international conferences for many years.
 For example, in 2009 he presented in Göteborg, Sweden at the 19th WAS World Congress for Sexual Health, speaking on "Sexual Health and Rights: A Global Challenge."
 He was a keynote speaker at the 2015 Annual Conference of the United States Association for Body Psychotherapy, presented at the 2015 Congress of the International Psychoanalytic Association, and he lectured on psychoanalysis in Tehran in 2016.
 Barratt was an invited speaker at the IPA‑Asia Taiwan Conference in 2017, presenting on the “Asian Oedipus," and in 2018 he gave a paper, "Beyond the Complicity of Expression and Interpretation: Lived-Experience and the Critique of Consilience" at the 16th European Congress for Body Psychotherapy, in Berlin.
 He was a keynote speaker at the 2018 India‑Australia‑Israel Psychoanalytic Conference in Mumbai, India, and spoke on "The Problematics of Identity: Psychoanalytic and Hegelian Contributions to the Critique of Domination and the Rise of Fascism" at the 2019 Annual Conference of the South African Society for Critical Theory.
 Most recently, Barratt addressed the 2020 Annual Conference of the American Psychoanalytic Association on the question "What is the Role of Free-Association in Contemporary Psychoanalysis?"

 Barratt is past president of the American Association of Sexuality Educators, Counselors and Therapists and former Chair of the Board of Directors of the Woodhull Freedom Foundation and Federation now known as the Woodhull Sexual Freedom Alliance, which advocates for sexual freedom as a fundamental human right.
 He has served on the Board of Trustees of Positive Vibes an organization that operates throughout southern Africa, supporting HIV+ community groups and advocating for the human rights and civil liberties of GLBTQI communities.

 Barratt has served on the editorial boards of a number of national and international, scientific and professional journals, currently including Psychoanalysis, Culture and Society and Psychoanalytic Psychology.
 In addition to his books, he has published over a hundred articles and reviews in scientific and professional journals.

 Currently, in addition to his psychoanalytic practice, Barratt is Senior Researcher at the Wits Institute for Social and Economic Research, University of Witwatersrand.
 In 2018, he was appointed to the College of the International Journal of Psychoanalysis.

+Barratt considers himself a "radical psychoanalyst."
+The journal The Psychoanalytic Review describes him as a "notable authority" on psychoanalysis.